At great risk for Ukraine and Russia, Putin signals a dark endgame

 For years, the Russian leader has sensed the decline in the relative power of the United States and come to believe he has spotted a widening geopolitical vacuum that he can fill — in the Middle East, Africa and the Arctic, as well as closer to home.

 His actions reflect a man steeped in Soviet geopolitics and traditional Russian Orthodox conservatism, fired with an almost spiritual view of his historical mission to transform his vast nation.
-At home, that has come with increasing repression — with his government removing opponents, quashing dissent and hobbling Internet and press freedom with evermore vigor as his government ages.
+At home, that has come with increasing repression — with his government removing opponents, quashing dissent, and hobbling Internet and press freedom with ever more vigor as his government ages.

 Putin may be betting that his forces can take control of the bulk of Ukraine without significant urban fighting that could leave thousands of civilians dead.
 Already, his military has struck dozens of Ukrainian military targets across the country and crossed the Ukrainian border with ease.
 Neither Ukraine nor Russia has given official casualty counts from the battle so far, but a statement by Britain’s Defense Ministry said “heavy casualties” had been suffered by both sides.